 True to form, Timber didn’t simply read a book about Zen Buddhism, he moved into a Zen monastery for the complete experience.
 Although it was certainly simpler, the teachings were still full of the dogma that sent him running from organized religion in the first place.
 The nagging question that changed everything for him was: why the monastic robes?
 Why not simply be the guy in town with the bright eyes?
 And today, that’s exactly who I met.
 In fact, when I asked Timber if he still considers himself a Buddhist, he said, 'I am many things, but not one of them defines me.'

 Timber was born Jewish, ordained Buddhist, uses a Hindu mantra, and his morning meditation is a Catholic prayer.
 His altar at home features a statue of Jesus, one of the Buddha, another of Saint Francis of Assisi, and they get along just fine.
-On paper, Timber Hawkeye is a bestselling author, a podcast producer, a publisher, and an international public speaker, but in person, he is just another friendly face in town.
+On paper, Timber Hawkeye is a bestselling author, a podcast producer, and an international public speaker, but in person, he is just another friendly face in town.